Edit polylines

 A polyline is a geometric object in mathematics and computer science that consists of a sequence of connected line segments.
 It is commonly used to represent and manipulate shapes or paths in two-dimensional space.
 Polylines can be simple or complex, with varying numbers of vertices and segments.
 They are often utilized in computer graphics, geographic information systems (GIS), and CAD (Computer-Aided Design) applications.
 Polylines enable the efficient representation of curves and irregular shapes through a series of straight-line segments.
 They provide a flexible and versatile means of describing and manipulating shapes, facilitating tasks such as rendering, editing, and analysis in various fields.

-A polyline is a single entity and is widely used in landscape design CAD software such as gCADPlus.
+A polyline is a single entity widely used in landscape design CAD software such as gCADPlus.
 In gCADPlus, a polyline can be left open or closed.
-Once it’s closed, a polyline can adopt many different guises, simply by editing its properties.
+Once it’s closed, it can adopt many different guises simply by editing its properties.

-The sandy-colored crushed granitic zone path in the design below is an example of the use of a polyline in a landscape design created by the team at Desert Flower Landscapes.
-Since the area (and circumference length) of a closed polyline is listed in the gCADPlus properties box, the designer is able to give the construction team at Desert Flower accurate information on the quantity of fill to (in this case) cover 34 square meters.
+The sandy-coloured crushed granitic zone path in the design below is an example of using a polyline in a landscape design created by the team at Desert Flower Landscapes.
+Since the area (and circumference length) of a closed polyline is listed in the gCADPlus properties box, the designer can give the construction team at Desert Flower accurate information on the quantity of fill to (in this case) cover 34 square meters.

 YouTube movie This movie shows us working with the polyline shown in the figure below.